Glucy-2/luci-app-frps/README.md

 ## Configure

-1. Download client file from Frp release [link](https://github.com/fatedier/frp/releases) or Frp ipk release [link](https://github.com/kuoruan/openwrt-frp/releases).
+1. Download server file from Frp release [link](https://github.com/fatedier/frp/releases) or Frp ipk release [link](https://github.com/kuoruan/openwrt-frp/releases).

-2. Upload the client file to your router, or install the ipk file.
+2. Upload the server file to your router, or install the ipk file.

-3. Config client file path in luci.
+3. Config server file path in luci.

 4. Add your server and proxy rules.

-5. Enable the client.
+5. Enable the server.

 ## Known issue